arez/arez/docs/computed_values.md

   is often used to initiate processes to update the computed value.
 * **onDispose**: This callback is invoked when the computed value is disposed.
 This callback is used to release resources (i.e. event listeners) that have been allocated in other callbacks.

+## Equality Comparison

+Every time an activated computed value's dependency is marked as stale, the computed value will attempt to re-computed the computed value.
+If the computed value is equal to the cached value then the computed value will be marked as unchanged and no downstream observers or computed values will be scheduled.

+The determination of whether "the computed value is equal" is delegated to a functional interface that is supplied to the {@api_url: ComputedValue} instance when it is constructed.
+The most common approach is to use the `Object.equals(...)` to perform comparison and thus delegate equality comparison to the supplied value.
+(The [components](components.md) framework achieves this by passing the a method reference to builtin comparator via `Objects::equals`.)
+However users can supply their own equality code when using the low-level API.

 ## Error Handling